Skip to content

 Can South Dakota DCS help me get custody or parenting time?

-No. DCS says it does not represent either parent in custody or parenting time matters.
-Those issues are handled through Circuit Court.
+No. DCS says it does not handle custody or parenting time.
+Those issues are handled through Circuit Court, legal aid, mediation when safe, or a private attorney.

 Can I apply if I was never married to the other parent?